-Lady Gaga Has A New Man- Who Is Christian Carino?
+Lady Gaga Has A New Man — Who Is Christian Carino?

-Lady Gaga is back in the game of love after splitting from her fiance Taylor Kinney last year.
-The Super Bowl singer is reportedly dating Christian Carino.

-Lady Gaga has a new love interest and his name is Christian Carino.
+Lady Gaga is back in the game of love after splitting from her fiance, Taylor Kinney, last year.
+The Super Bowl halftime singer has a new love interest and his name is Christian Carino.
 The celebrity couple has been confirmed by E!
 News.

 During the Super Bowl this past Sunday, Gaga was seen kissing CAA talent agent Christian Carino before her big gig as the star of the Pepsi halftime show.